hemanthvulchi/LLMWorkflow/README.md

 Need to add better error handling functions, dynamic workflow and a whole list of features

 **References:**
-The node editor is based on a [project](https://github.com/bhowiebkr/python-node-editor) by bhowiebkr
+The node editor interface is a heavily modified version of [project](https://github.com/bhowiebkr/python-node-editor) by bhowiebkr

 I added GNU lesser general public license since the underlying PySide6 itself is under a similar license.